nuxeo/nuxeo-labs/nuxeo-labs-operations/README.md

 This plugin contains miscellaneous operations.
 It was better to group them in this generic "nuxeo-labs-operation" plug-in, instead of creating one dedicated plug-in/operation

 # List of Operations
-* `Document > Add Complex Property From Json String` (id `AddComplexProperty`)
-  * This operation can add new fields to a multivalued complex metadata.
-The `value` parameter is a String containing the JSON list of new values for the metadata given in `xpath`

-* `Services > Vocabulary: Add Entry` (id `Vocabulary.AddEntry`)
-  * Add a new entry to a vocabulary.
-  * The operation only handles Nuxeo Vocabularies, which are specific types of Directories.
-It assumes the directory has the following fields `id`, `label`, `obsolete` and `ordering`.
-It it is a hierarchical vocabulary, it also assumes there is a `parent` field.
-  * Parameters:
-    * `name`: The name of the vocabulary, required
-    * `id`: The id of the new entry, required
-    * `label`: The label of of the new entry.
-If empty, the label is set to the id
-    * `obsolete`: Integer/long, 0 or 1,  optional
-    * `ordering`: Integer/long, optional
-    * `parent`: The parent of of the new entry, in case the vocabulary is hierarchical (not use if it is not hierarchical)

-* `Notification > AdvancedSendEmail` (id `AdvancedSendEmail`)
-  * Send Email according parameters set.
-  * EMail Address resolution is as following if you check `strict` :
-    * If you set a string that starts with 'user:xxxx', will resolve email of username xxxx.
-    * I you set a string that starts with 'group:xxxx, will resolve all users and add their email.
-    * If none these 2, if the value contains an '@' it is handle as a full eMail address already formated.
-    * If there is no match, then throw an exception.
-  * If you uncheck the `strict box, you have the same behavior explainèd above, but the exception is not thrown and the plug-in handles the value as a username:
-    * If no match then handles it as a group
-    * and if no match again, then empty string
-  * You can also put in values:
-    * A NuxeoPrincipal
-    * Or a list of NuxeoPrincipal
-    * Or a list of Strings (resolution is the same as explain previously)
-    * Or a list of mixed value
-  * If `rollbackOnError` is checked, then error will be catch if one is thrown.
-  * For the file value just put the `xpath` value of field that stores the file (`file:content`, `files:/files/0/content`, `myschema:myfield`, `myschema:/myfield/0/content`)

-* `User Interface > Navigate To Url` (id: `NavigateToUrl`)
-  * Redirects to the a nuxeo URL passed as a parameter, for instance the parameter can be: /nuxeo/site/automation/doc
-  * The url must be a URL in the current server can't redirect to another website for example)

 * `Services > HTTPlabs: Call` (id: `HTTP.Call`)
   * Sends a HTTP request, returns the result as a `StringBlob`